snendev/psychess/README.md

 ### Origin

-The original idea for this was made by someone I used to work with named Bojan.
+I found this game through someone I used to work with named Bojan.
 (It's original name was "Bojanchess".)
 I have adapted it slightly for ease of implementation (and to my own liking).
 Thanks Bojan!
+Supposedly, it has origins from [Knight Relay Chess](https://en.wikipedia.org/wiki/Knight_relay_chess), but the history is unclear.

 ## Application